 The complicated history of Greece, US, and CIA

 It wasn’t until later, as a young adult, that I learned about the complicated history between the U.S., Greece, and the CIA.
-And it wasn’t until the age of forty when I felt ready to know the truth of what my father knew and did during the junta.
+And it wasn’t until the age of forty that I felt ready to know the truth of what my father knew and did during the junta.

 I began by reading books, scrolling through microfiche, and meeting scholars.
 Many days I prayed not to learn anything incriminating about my father or the CIA.

 Then one day, deep into my research, I came across a remark spoken at an Athens cocktail party during the junta.
 An offhand comment allegedly made by the then Chief of Station, about how easy it was to work with the colonels, and how pliable and compliant they were with U.S. interests.
 “Thank God for the Colonels.
 Those boys came right on time.
-Christ, I feel like a father to the sons-a-bitches.”
+Christ, I feel like a father to the sons-of-bitches.”